 Everyone knows or remembers the Popeye cartoons; not so many know the Thimble Theatre comic strip (which actually started nine years before its Breakout Character was introduced).

 The W.I.T.C.H.
-TV series is much better known in the US and UK than the comics, though the comics are well-known elsewhere.
+TV series is much better known in the U.S. and U.K. than the comics, though the comics are well-known elsewhere.

-This is probably because the US publisher Hyperion didn't release the comics as such at first, but rather novelizations of the comics, with a few pages from the respective comic bookending the text.
+This is probably because the U.S. publisher Hyperion didn't release the comics as such at first, but rather novelizations of the comics, with a few pages from the respective comic bookending the text.
 As with the animated series, Hyperion only got as far as the Nerissa's revenge arc (total run: 26 volumes).
 (They did eventually release graphic novels, essentially two comics per book, only getting as far as the 8th volume).

 While (one hopes) most people realize that Batman's sidekick Robin originates in comic books, many fans of the animated Teen Titans don't realize that the rest of the show's main characters, the team and its headquarters, most of the villains, and many of the plotlines on the show, as well as its title, originated in comic books as well.
+The show's heavy anime-inspired style may play a role to this.

 As the series progresses, however, this becomes increasingly less likely.
 Several characters are implied to be sidekicks as well (most notably Speedy, Aqualad, and Kid Flash), and more noticeably the entire final season of the show relies heavily on Beast Boy's backstory.
 Lampshaded when people react with surprise when they find out Beast Boy's been a member of a team previously, and apparently has more experience as a hero than anyone but possibly Robin.
 Possibly.